sopac/pacsafe-doc/training/tonga/pacsafe_concepts.rst

 be a code than is related to the type of land use or the hazard class.

 .. figure:: /images/001_raster_data.png
+   :align: center

    Example of raster data.

-**Note: Creating vector data is like using a pen, where you can draw a point, a line or a polygon, Raster data is like taking a picture with a camera, where each square has one value, and all the squares (pixels) combine to make a picture.**
+.. note:: Creating vector data is like using a pen, where you can draw
+          a point, a line or a polygon, Raster data is like taking a picture with a camera, where each square has one value, and all the squares (pixels) combine to make a picture.

 Both vector and raster data can be used in |project_name|.
 For example, we use vector data for the extent of a flood hazard and as